A Reconfiguration and Commentary on Revelation 1-3

 19 Those whom I love I rebuke and discipline.
 So be earnest and repent.

-We adopt an eschatological interpretation of this famous verse, partly because we expect to see at least one end-times passage in each of these letters.
+We adopt an eschatological interpretation of this famous verse, partly because we expect to see at least one passage regarding the time of the Millennial Reign in each of these letters.
 We believe that the angel delivering this message, the coming Messiah, speaks as himself in this passage and not as Christ. ( We find that the metaphor of this passage fits the Messiah better - Christ himself, for example, does not "come in" to the church, but rather takes it up to heaven.)

 5.2.4 A Synthesis of the Promises to the Victorious